Safer Household, Body Care, and Cosmetics

 Extra Gentle facial cleansers and moisturizer:

-–These natural vegetable fiber sponges provide gentle facial exfoliation and can be used for several months.
+Konjac vegetable fiber sponges provide gentle facial exfoliation and can be used for several months.
 They are a great alternative to a Clarisonic Brush for those wishing to avoid plastics!

-Extra Virgin Coconut oil or Jojoba oil make great all purpose makeup removers, moisturizers for the face/body, and work to smooth frizz and soften hair.
-(Those with acne prone skin should avoid coconut oil on the face and use jojoba instead.)
+Extra Virgin Coconut oil, Sweet Almond, Sunflower Seed or Jojoba oil all make great all-purpose makeup removers, gentle massage oils, and moisturizers for the face/body.
+They can also be used smooth frizz and soften hair.
+Those with acne-prone skin should avoid coconut oil on the face and use jojoba instead.

 Resources on the Web:

-The EWG Cosmetic Safety Database is a great resource to check safety of products and ingredients, great for new moms!
+The EWG Cosmetic Safety Database is a great resource to check the safety of products and ingredients, great for new moms!

-Budget Friendly Natural Products:
+Budget-Friendly Natural Products:

 *These stores carry many of the same products as Whole Foods and other retailers at a lower price.